Nibdi/Nibdi/README.md

 - 👋 Hi, I’m @Nibdi
-- 👀 I’m interested in beginer python scripts
+- 👀 I’m interested in python (Soon CSS, JavaScript and HTML)
-- 🌱 I’m currently learning python and micro python
+- 🌱 I’m currently learning Python and Micro Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...